-- 267. Where the Inquiry Members have made a finding that a Subject has committed a prescribed contravention, the Inquiry Members may impose one or more of the sanctions outlined in Section 45 (Available Sanctions). - 268.
-The Inquiry Members will have regard to the Central Bank's statutory guidelines on the determination of sanctions and the methodologies for the determination of any monetary penalties to be imposed as set out in Part 6 (Sanction), subject to their discretion to depart from these guidelines in certain instances where they are not appropriate in the circumstances of a particular case. - 269.
-The Inquiry Members will also have regard to the sanctioning factors set out in Part 6 (Sanction) and in the 1942 Act. - 270.
-The Inquiry Members will notify the Subject of their determination of any sanctions to be imposed and the grounds for that determination when issuing the Inquiry Decision, as outlined in Section 33 (Inquiry Decision).
+- 248. Where the Inquiry Members have made a finding that a Subject has committed a prescribed contravention, the Inquiry Members may impose one or more of the sanctions outlined in Section 44 (Available Sanctions). - 249.
+The Inquiry Members will have regard to the Central Bank's statutory guidelines on the determination of sanctions and the methodologies for the determination of any monetary penalties to be imposed as set out in Part 6 (Sanction), subject to their discretion to depart from these guidelines in certain instances where they are not appropriate in the circumstances of a particular case.

+- 250. The Inquiry Members will also have regard to the sanctioning factors set out in the 1942 Act.
+12 - 251.
+The Inquiry Members will notify the Subject of their determination of any sanctions to be imposed and the grounds for that determination when issuing the Inquiry Decision, as outlined in Section 32 (Inquiry Decision).

-32. Inquiry to Determine Sanctions Only
+31. Inquiry to Determine Sanctions Only

-- 271. Where a Subject has acknowledged the commission of a prescribed contravention under the Undisputed Facts Settlement Process or the Investigation Report Settlement Process, the Central Bank may decide to hold an inquiry to determine sanctions only (see Part 5 (Settlement) and paragraph 118 regarding the decision whether to hold an inquiry).
-Such an inquiry has as its sole purpose the determination of what, if any, sanction to impose.
+- 252. Where a Subject has acknowledged the commission of a prescribed contravention under the Undisputed Facts Settlement Process or the Investigation Report Settlement Process, the Central Bank may decide to hold an inquiry to determine sanctions only (see Part 5 (Settlement) and paragraph 101 regarding the decision whether to hold an inquiry).
+13 Such an inquiry has as its sole purpose the determination of what, if any, sanction to impose.
 Where the Central Bank decides to hold such an inquiry, Enforcement will issue a Notice of Inquiry to the Subject.
-See Section 18 (Notice of Inquiry). - 272.
-The inquiry will commence on the day on which the Inquiry Members are appointed.
+See Section 17 (Notice of Inquiry). - 253.
+The inquiry will commence on the day on which the Inquiry Members are appointed. - 254.
+The following documents will be delivered by Enforcement to RDU who will then share the documents with the Inquiry Members: - Notice of Inquiry, as delivered to the Subject. - Outline of the prescribed contravention of which the Subject has acknowledged commission. - Either the Final Investigation Report or Statement of Undisputed Facts agreed between the Subject and Enforcement. - 255.
+The Inquiry Members will invite written submissions on sanctions from the Inquiry Participants.
+The process for exchanging submissions, the matters to be addressed, and the procedure for holding an oral hearing will be the same as those required for the determination of sanctions following a full, substantive inquiry as outlined in Section 30 (Determination of Sanction), including whether such hearing should be held otherwise than in public.

-&lt;sup>17 Section 33ARA of the 1942 Act.
+12 Section 33ARA of the 1942 Act.

-&lt;sup>18 Section 33AR(2)(b) of the 1942 Act.
+13 Section 33AR(2)(b) of the 1942 Act.